 - SAS 70 Compliance and More

 Important data needs appropriate protection.
 At Secure Data Recovery Services, we use the best information security in the industry, and we proudly provide our clients with full access to our attestation reports.
-As the first provider with a SSAE 16 Type II certification, we hold our facilities to exceptionally high standards.
+As the first provider with SSAE 16 SOC 1 Type II & SOC 2 Type I certifications, we hold our facilities to exceptionally high standards.
 If you have any questions about our data recovery security systems or if you need to make additional arrangements for high-security data recovery, contact our customer service team today at 1-800-388-1266.